-(c) Document control measures are taken 1 21.24 Items which should be documented in the reference of quality procedures and processes (i) Quality policy of the Authority and commitment to QMS 1 (ii) Scope of QMS 1 (iii) Organizational structure and responsibilities 1 (iv) the documented processes are carried out in the Authority 1 (v) Resources available to carry out processes and implementing the procedures 1 (vi) a description of the interaction between the processes and the procedures of the QMS.
-1 21.25 (i) Records which documents are kept and where they are kept 1 (ii) Records of results of management review 1 (iii) Records about training, skills and experience of staff 1 (iv) Evidence of conformity of processes 1 (v) Results of reviews of requirements relating to products 1 (vi) Records of the S&E process carried out on each application 1
+April 2 2, 202 4 (iv) Documented processes carried out in the Authority \checkmark (v) Resources available to carry out processes and implementing the procedures V (vi) Description of the interaction between the processes and the procedures of the QMS.
+V 21.25 (i) Records of which documents are kept and where they are kept V (ii) Records of results of management review \checkmark (iii) Records about training, skills and experience of staff \checkmark (iv) Records of evidence of conformity of processes, resulting products and services in terms of quality standards V (v) Records of results of reviews of requirements relating to products V (vi) Records of the S&E process carried out on each application ~ (vii) Records of data allowing individual work to be tracked \checkmark (viii) Records of QMS audits \checkmark (ix) Records on actions taken re. non-conforming products \checkmark (x) Records on actions taken re. corrective actions \checkmark